 Day 5 – Continue traverse of Bench Valley, then drop to Kings River

-Trail: Optional sunrise hike, then long gradual descent, majority of day on-trail
+Trail: Long gradual descent to all-natural waterpark, majority of day on-trail

 Day 6 – Kings River to Courtright Reservior